teiid/teiid-wildfly-quickstarts/dynamicvdb-datafederation/README.md

 -  Source and Federated Queries
 --------------------

-*  Example 1  - queries the relational source
+*  Example a  - queries the relational source

 	select * from product

-*  Example 2  - queries the text file-based source
+*  Example b  - queries the text file-based source

 	select stock.* from (call MarketData.getTextFiles('*.txt')) f, TEXTTABLE(f.file COLUMNS symbol string, price bigdecimal HEADER) stock

-*  Example 3  - performs a join between the relational source and the text file-based source.
+*  Example c  - performs a join between the relational source and the text file-based source.
 The files returned from the getTextFiles procedure are passed to the TEXTTABLE table function (via the nested table correlated reference f.file).
 The TEXTTABLE function expects a text file with a HEADER containing entries for at least symbol and price columns.

 	select product.symbol, stock.price, company_name from product, (call MarketData.getTextFiles('*.txt')) f, TEXTTABLE(f.file COLUMNS symbol string, price bigdecimal HEADER) stock where product.symbol=stock.symbol

+*  Example d  -  queries the EXCEL file to retrieve other personal holdings valuations

+	select * from OtherHoldings

 --------------------
 -  Native Query
 --------------------

-*  Example 4  - Issue query that contains a NATIVE sql call that will be directly issued against the H2 database.
+*  Example a  - Issue query that contains a NATIVE sql call that will be directly issued against the H2 database.
 This is useful if the function isn't supported by the translator (check the documentation for the types of translators that support NATIVE sql).
 Note that the translator override in the vdb xml enabling support for native queries has to be set.

  	select x.* FROM (call native('select Shares_Count, MONTHNAME(Purchase_Date) from Holdings')) w, ARRAYTABLE(w.tuple COLUMNS "Shares_Count" integer, "MonthPurchased" string ) AS x

 --------------------
 -  Materialized View
 --------------------

-*  Example 5  - Query the materialized View
+*  Example a  - Query the materialized View

 	select * from StocksMatModel.stockPricesMatView  (should get 18 rows)

-*  Example 6  - Add a row to the product table, so that when the materialized view is updated, the new row will be picked
+*  Example b  - Add a row to the product table, so that when the materialized view is updated, the new row will be picked

 First, insert a new row into Products table: